Mrs Mactivity

 Year 3 and 4 Mixed Age Geography – European Region Study: Paris

-As part of Glorious Geography, which has been Highly Commended by the Geographical Association, this block develops pupils’ map skills, locational knowledge and understanding of human and physical features in a contrasting European city.
-Planning, differentiated tasks and interactive slides are included to support teachers working with combined Year 3 and 4 classes.
+As part of Glorious Geography, which has been Highly Commended by the Geographical Association, this block develops pupils’ map skills, locational knowledge and understanding of human and physical features within a contrasting European city.
+Planning, differentiated activities and interactive slides are included to support teachers and make mixed-age geography teaching manageable and effective.

 Click here to view the unit outcomes in the single-age version.